A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive flows with constant velocity and pressure

 for all $y \in [-1, 1]$.
 Then $s$ has a unique non-trivial minimum at $y=0$. \end{theorem} \begin{proof} It can be readily checked that for $B\neq0$ , the system of equations (\ref{eq:EL-eqtns}) admits a solution pair, $(s, \theta)$ such that $s$ is even, and $\theta$ is odd for $y \in [-1, 1]$, compatible with the boundary conditions.
 Combining this observation with the uniqueness result for $B\neq0$, the conclusion of the theorem follows. \end{proof}

 The preceding results apply to non OR-solutions.
 OR solution-branches have been studied in detail, in a one-dimensional setting, in the $\Qvec$-framework \cite{lamy}.
 Using the arguments in \cite{lamy}, one can prove that for $\omega=\pm\frac{ 1}{4}$, OR solutions exist for all $\eps\geq0$ and are globally stable as $\epsilon \to 0$, but lose stability as $\epsilon$ increases.
 In particular, non-OR solutions emerge as $\epsilon$ increases, for $\omega = \pm \frac{1}{4}$, and these non-OR solutions do not have polydomain structures.
-More precisely, we can explicitly compute limiting profiles in the $\eps \to 0$ an $\eps \to \infty$ limits.
-In the $\epsilon \to 0 $ limit, relevant for nano-scale channels (also see \cite{han2020siap}), the limiting problem can be solved explicitly in the $\Qvec$-framework and the associated $(s,\theta)$ profiles are extracted using \eqref{eq:s-theta-relationship}.
-Recall the system \eqref{eq:Q-EL-eqnts}.
-From the maximum principle, $||\Qvec||_{L^\infty}$ is bounded independently of $\epsilon$, and the system \eqref{eq:Q-EL-eqnts} reduces to the Laplace equations in the $\epsilon\to 0$ limit \cite{fang2019}:
+More precisely, we can explicitly compute limiting profiles in the $\eps \to 0$ and $\eps \to \infty$ limits.
+These calculations (which yield good insight into the more complex cases of non-constant velocity and pressure for passive and active nematodynamics considered next) can be found in the supplementary material (\cite{fang2019},\cite{han2020siap},\cite{braides} are associated new references appearing in the supplementary material).